camunda/camunda-docs/docs/components/modeler/web-modeler/collaboration.md

 2. Choose a role for your new collaborator.
    ![invite choose role](img/collaboration/web-modeler-collaborator-invite-choose-role.png)

-3. Begin typing the name of the individual and Web Modeler will suggest Camunda Platform 8 organization members that you can invite to the project.
+3. Begin typing the name of the individual and Web Modeler will suggest Camunda 8 organization members that you can invite to the project.
    ![invite suggestions](img/collaboration/web-modeler-collaborator-invite-suggestions.png)

 4. Write a message to your new collaborator about their invitation to the project.